IS303-Steffen/a07-currency-converter/README.md

 - When an invalid value for a currency is entered, you should print out:
   - `<entered currency variable> is not a valid currency.
 Please try again.`
     - For example, `LOL is not a valid currency.
 Please try again.`
-  - Then, restart gathering inputs from the very beginning, meaning ask for a dollar amount again.
+  - IMPORTANT: Then, restart gathering inputs from the VERY BEGINNING, meaning ask for a dollar amount again.
     - Please don't write it so that you only ask for a currency again.
 That is a great idea, but I wrote the automated tests to assume the user would start from the very beginning, so just code it that way even if you'd prefer to do it another way.

 When you finish, run the automated tests to make sure you pass all the tests and get full credit, and then push up your code to your GitHub repository.

 ## Note for future assignments
-For any future assignment that requires you to handle a potential error, you can choose how to handle it according to whichever preference you have, whether that be with a defensive approach, exception handling, or a combination of the two, whichever you prefer.
+For any future assignment that requires you to handle a potential error, you can choose how to handle it according to whichever preference you have, whether that be with a defensive approach, exception handling, or a combination of the two.
+Use whichever you prefer.

-## Grading Rubric
+## Rubric
-See the Rubric.md file.
-Remember to right click and select "Open Preview" to see it formatted so it is readable.
+- See `RUBRIC.md` for details on each of the tests you're scored on.
+- To see what score you'll receive, run the tests using the testing tab (it looks like a beaker).
+    - In the testing tab, press `Configure Python Tests`, then choose `pytest`, then `tests`, and then press the `Run Tests` button.
+        - If you accidentally choose the wrong options for `Configure Python Tests`, to choose again, go to `View` > `Command Palette` and then type `Python: Configure Tests` and hit enter.
+Then choose the options above again.
+- To see your results and any error messages, right click the `TEST_RESULTS_SUMMARY.md` file and choose `Open Preview`.

 ## Example Output
 This is an example of proper inputs provided, so no exceptions are thrown: